-Novra Technologies Inc. ("Novra") is incorporated under the Canada Business Corporations Act and its corporate office and principal place of business is 900-330 St. Mary Avenue, Winnipeg, Manitoba, Canada R3C 3Z5.
+Novra Technologies Inc. ("Novra" or the "Company") is incorporated under the Canada Business Corporations Act and its corporate office and principal place of business is 210-100 Innovation Drive, Winnipeg, Manitoba, Canada R3T 6G2.
 Novra is a publicly traded company on the TSX Venture Exchange ("TSX-V") under the symbol NVI.

-Novra has been in the satellite data distribution business since 2000.
-During 2016, Novra significantly expanded its product portfolio and global footprint with the acquisition of International Datacasting Corporation and its whollyowned U.S. subsidiary (collectively referred as "IDC"), a long-time leader in the same sector.
-On December 29, 2017, Novra acquired a 51.6% controlling interest of Wegener Corporation ("Wegener") to further expand its footprint in digital media management and distribution technologies for applications including digital signage, radio and television (see Note 4).
+Novra has a diverse group composition resulting from strategic acquisitions.
+Notably, in 2016, Novra expanded its operations significantly through the acquisition of International Datacasting Corporation ("IDC") and its whollyowned U.S. subsidiary, consolidating their expertise in satellite data distribution.
+Furthermore, on December 29, 2017, Novra acquired a 51.6% controlling interest in Wegener Corporation ("Wegener"), enhancing its capabilities in digital media management and distribution technologies, including applications in digital signage, radio, and television (refer to Note 4 for further details).

-With its subsidiaries, Novra offers a comprehensive product portfolio including hardware, software, and services.
-In addition to its core video, radio, and data products, areas of expertise and added value include: encryption, next-generation hybrid networks (satellite/terrestrial/cloud), and efficient bandwidth utilization.
+The consolidated financial statements reflect Novra's comprehensive product portfolio, which encompasses hardware, software, and services, augmented by the combined strengths of its subsidiaries.
+Notably, Novra's areas of specialization extend beyond core video, radio, and data products to include encryption, next-generation hybrid networks (combining satellite, terrestrial, and cloud technologies), and efficient bandwidth utilization.

-In these Consolidated Financial Statements, "Novra", "Company", "we", "us", or "our" refers to Novra Technologies Inc. and its subsidiaries.
+In accordance with IFRS 12, Novra provides disclosure aimed at enabling users of its consolidated financial statements to understand both the composition of the group and the interests held by non-controlling entities within the group.
+Throughout these Consolidated Financial Statements, terms such as "Novra," "Company," "we," "us," or "our" refer collectively to Novra Technologies Inc. and its subsidiaries.